Anerkiki/pokemon-island-resort/README.md

 <div class="my-5 mt-2 px-4 pb-2 pt-0">
 ```

-The new class: `.floating-section` below I used for spacing all for my text bubbles and images:
+The new class: `.floating-section` below, I used for spacing inside all my text bubbles:

 ```css
 .floating-section {